fermentationist/chat-console/README.md

 - **`PORT`** - The port on which the https server will listen, if not included, default value of 8080 will be used
 - **`OPENAI_API_KEY`** - Needed to connect to the OpenAI API, to power chatbot if used
 - **`CHATBOT_ENABLED`** - If "true", chatbot will be activated for all hosts listed in BOT_ENABLED_HOSTNAMES
-- **`BOT_ENABLED_HOSTNAMES`** - An array of strings - a list of hostnames whose chat rooms should have the chatbot present.
+- **`BOT_ENABLED_HOSTNAMES`** - A comma-separated list of hostnames whose chat rooms should have the chatbot present.
 If a hostname is not listed, that host's chat room will have no chatbot.
+To activate the chatbot for all hosts, set value to `*`.
 - **`BOT_NAME`** - The name to give the AI chatbot, if not included, default value will be used
 - **`BOT_INSTRUCTIONS`** - If provided, will be used as the chatbot's system prompt to define its behavior.
 Refer to the AI as "the assistant" when formulating instructions. (e.g. "The assistant is a chatbot that answers questions about the weather.")
 - **`PUBLIC_CHATBOT_ENABLED`** - If "true" the chatbot will listen to the public chat for its wakeword and respond, otherwise it will only respond to private messages